wp-plugins/team-rosters/readme.txt

 6. Sample Player Gallery page

 == Changelog ==

+= 2.0.1 =
+* One include file was omitted from the build.
+That file is only needed for the CSV import function, which won't run without it.

 = 2.0 =
 * Added the ability to import rosters from CSV files